-Xiao long bao, or pork soup dumplings, are broth-filled Shanghainese steamed dumplings that are utterly addictive and Nom Wah’s are especially so.
-The head chef at Nom Wah has been making these for nearly 40 years!
+Nom Wah Tea Parlor ships its famous dim sum nationwide on Goldbelly!
+Pork Xiaolongbao, or soup dumplings, are broth-filled Shanghainese steamed dumplings that are utterly addictive.
+Nom Wah’s xiaolongbao are especially so.
+The head chef at Nom Wah has been making these delicious soup dumplings for nearly 40 years!

 This package serves 2-4 people and includes 21 Pork Soup Dumplings